stefanieuy02/html-web-scrape/README.md

 Hi there!

 My goal for this project was to scrape a table from the Bank of Central African States website and convert it into a pandas DataFrame (so it's readable/digestable).
+Here is the [website link](https://www.beac.int) if you want to take a look.

 Below is the table in question marked with a giant red circle: